pingcap/docs-dm/en/shard-merge-best-practices.md

 5. Run `start-task` to start the task.

-6. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and replicated to the downstream database.
+6. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and migrated to the downstream database.

 ### Drop sharded tables in the upstream